5 Google Play Categories Where Apps With Promo Videos Get More Downloads

 We will look at these categories in more detail in the following sections.

 Here is a graph of the use of promo videos in the Top 50 free games, in each game category.

-The average use of promo videos for games is almost double that of other categories, at 43%.
+The average use of Android promotional videos for games is almost double that of other categories, at 43%.
 Since we know that games typically make a lot more money than other apps, we can assume that either videos help a lot, or these companies simply have more money to spend on marketing.